- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, QoS settings on Thecus N8900V devices play a crucial role in optimizing network resources, prioritizing data transfer traffic, and ensuring reliable data transfer.
 By properly configuring and utilizing QoS settings, you can enhance the performance and reliability of data transfers on NAS devices.

-Although NAS N8900V can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS N8900V can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -